 Treatments typically take less than an hour, and most patients find that any discomfort is comparable to a flu shot.
 PRP can also be used to treat stretch marks and improve skin texture in general, see the before and after picture below.

 PRP can be used as a single treatment for cellulite, or in conjunction with other treatments, such as skin needling.
-Cosmos Clinic doctor and injectables expert Dr Joseph Ajaka explains, “We have also started using collagen stimulation injections into the area of cellulite of concern”.
+Cosmos Aesthetics doctor and injectables expert Dr Joseph Ajaka explains, “We have also started using collagen stimulation injections into the area of cellulite of concern”.

 PRP does not melt fat cells.
 However, it does create the healthier skin structure necessary to minimise the appearance of cellulite over the long term.
 PRP also consists of substances created by the body, which makes it a good complement to a more natural, less invasive approach to treating cellulite.
 Learn more about how we treat cellulite at Cosmos Aesthetics here and check out the video below to learn about another cellulite treatment that’s more invasive than PRP.